-Warp count: the yarn running in longitudinal or vertical direction is called warp.
-Yarn count using in the warp yarn is referred to as warp count.
+Warp count: the yarn running in the longitudinal or vertical direction is called warp.
+The yarn count used in the warp yarn is referred to as warp count.

 Weft count: the transverse or horizontal yarn in the fabric is called weft or filling.
-The yarn count using in the weft yarn is referred to as weft count.
+The yarn count used in the weft yarn is referred to as weft count.

-Ends per unit length: the vertical or longitudinal threads per unit length in the fabric is referred to as ends per unit length.
+Ends per unit length: the vertical or longitudinal threads per unit length in the fabric are referred to as ends per unit length.
 It is measured in ends per inch or centimeter.

-Picks per unit length: the horizontal or transverse threads per unit length in the fabric is referred as picks per unit length.
+Picks per unit length: the horizontal or transverse threads per unit length in the fabric are referred as picks per unit length.
 It is measured in picks per inch or centimeter.

-Fabric width: It is measured in inches, centimeters or metres etc. distance between both selvedges of the fabric is called fabric width.
+Fabric width: It is measured in inches, centimeters, or meters, etc. distance between both selvedges of the fabric is called fabric width.

-Weight per square metre or yard: it is measured in grams, ounces, and pounds etc. This term is widely used to refer to the quality of the fabric.
+Weight per square meter or yard: it is measured in grams, ounces, pounds, etc. This term is widely used to refer to the quality of the fabric.
 GSM or GSY terms are used to denote the weight of the fabric.

 Warp crimp: it is expressed in the term of percentage.
-When the fabric is woven, the warp threads are shrunk because of interlacing of weft.
-If we weave one metre of fabric, more than one metre of warp length is required to weave this fabric.
+When the fabric is woven, the warp threads are shrunk because of the interlacing of the weft.
+If we weave one meter of fabric, more than one meter of warp length is required to weave this fabric.
 The difference between warp length and fabric length expressed in the tern of percentage is called warp crimp.

 Weft crimp: it is expressed in the term of percentage.
 The difference between straightened weft length and fabric width expressed in the term of percentage is called weft crimp.